 That feels safe, but it’s an emotional response – and exactly the wrong thing to do.

-True – there will never be a good time to change your process – the markets are rarely calm enough and, even if you have time over the quieter summer months to reflect on how you do things, it’s likely you won’t have the bandwidth to execute once the market kicks off again in September.
+True, there will never be a good time to change your process; the markets are rarely calm enough and, even when you do have downtime or a vacation in which to reflect on how you do things, it’s likely you won’t have the bandwidth to execute once you’re back in the saddle and the market kicks off again.

 Technology is the problem.

 Yes, you have more sources of information than ever – more quant reports, more ways of looking at risk, more digital lenses through which to view the market.

 But having seen the inside of countless fund management firms during my 10 years as a portfolio manager and 15 years in buy-side financial technology, I can tell you this for certain: the way that the vast majority of fund managers make decisions has not changed in 25 years.

 This is more alarming when you consider how much we’ve learned, during that time, about the impact of cognitive bias on financial decision-making by everyone – including professional investors.